zpl-c/librg/README.md

 ## Documentation

-To read detailed documentation about the library, see examples and quick start guide, please visit our [documetation page]().
+To read detailed documentation about the library, see examples and quick start guide, please visit our [documetation page](https://zpl-c.github.io/librg/).

 Additionally you can check [code/apps](code/apps) folder for actual code examples.

+## Migration

+If you've used the library before version `v6.0.0`, it is recommended to read the migration guide [located here](https://zpl-c.github.io/librg/#/migration).

 ## Support